gitlabhq/gitlabhq/doc/user/project/issue_board.md

 To enhance the workflow exemplified above, with [Multiple Issue Boards](#multiple-issue-boards), available only in [GitLab Enterprise Edition](https://about.gitlab.com/gitlab-ee/), each team (frontend and backend) can have their own boards to organize their flow among the members of their teams.
-For that, we could have, therefore, three Issue Boards for this case:
+We could have, therefore, three Issue Boards for this case:

   - **Backend**, for the backend team and their own labels and workflow
   - **Frontend**, same as above, for the frontend team